robin-raymond/zax.io/functions.md

 myMessage : String = "Try to capture me!"

 // ERROR: The function variable named `funcWithNoCapture` is not capable of
-// capturing data and thus will error if a variable capture was attempted funcWithNoCapture = [myMessage] {
+// capturing data and thus will error if a capture was attempted funcWithNoCapture = [myMessage] {
     // ...
 }